thalkz/thalkz.com/pages/home.md

 I always have one or two side projects in the making, and (thankfully) some make it to working stage.
 I mainly write stuff in Flutter, Go, and Typescript.
 I plan to share some of them on this website, happy reading!
 If you don't know where to start, the projects marked with a ⭐️ are my very favorite.

+## Posts

+* [Implementing the Meijster Distance algorithm in Kotlin](/pages/meijster_distance), step by step explanation of how the Meijster distance transform is calculated
+* [A Philosophy of Software Design](/pages/philosophy_of_software_design), a book about how to fight software complexity

 ## Side-Projects

 My latest side-projects, with explanatory posts about the motivations behind each project, the design process, and key learnings.